 If you are an easyMarkets client from outside the UK or Europe, then easyMarkets apply protections in according with ASIC regulations requirements, which is the Australian Securities and Investments Commission or the Financial Services Authority of Seychelles (FSA)

-Below table summarises the leverage for each region for easyMarkets
+The below table summarises the leverage for each region for easyMarkets

 Like with easyMarkets, IG leverage will vary depending on where you join from as regulation differs for different countries.